JustinGausin/JustinGausin.github.io/_posts/2024-01-27-OCR-Navy-RMF.md

 <object data="../assets/images/RMF/TopologyDiagram.pdf" width="50%" height="50%" type='application/pdf'></object>

 # Asset List
 The next step is to create a sample asset list in excel to depict the devices within the delineated diagram.
-I will create three different asset list, albeit only differing slighlty: One asset list will be perfect (Test Case 1), another list with a missing row (Test Case 1), another list with incorrect details(Test Case 3), and lastly, a list with extra device not shown in the diagram (Test Case 4).
+I will create four different asset list, albeit only differing slighlty: One asset list will be perfect (Test Case 1), another list with a missing row (Test Case 1), another list with incorrect details(Test Case 3), and lastly, a list with extra device not shown in the diagram (Test Case 4).
 After applying OCR, the four asset list will serve as the reference for testing.

 {% include gallery caption="From Left to right: Perfect List, Not a Perfect List (Values are wrong), Missing Device from List, and Missing Device from Diagram" %}